juagargi/scion/tools/hummbwtester/README.md

 Edit [hummbwtester.json](hummbwtester.json).
 It has five required top-level sections:

-- `server`: the server's `isd_as`, tester `host`, and UDP `port`.
+- `server`: the server's `isd_as`, tester `host`, UDP `port`, and `receive_buffer_size`.
 - `hummingbird_clients`: zero or more Hummingbird client endpoint objects.
 - `best_effort_clients`: zero or more best-effort client endpoint objects.
 - `router`: experiment-only socket and queue settings written to every generated BR TOML before
-  startup: `send_buffer_size`, `ingress_batch_size`, `processor_queue_size`,
+  startup: `send_buffer_size`, `receive_buffer_size`, `ingress_batch_size`, `processor_queue_size`,
   `egress_batch_size`, and `egress_queue_size`.
 - `tc`: TBF `rate`, `burst`, and explicit queue `limit` values passed to `tc`.

-Linux doubles the requested `SO_SNDBUF` internally.
+Linux doubles the requested `SO_SNDBUF` and `SO_RCVBUF` internally.
 The sample requests a 16 KiB send buffer and uses a deliberately larger 256 KiB TBF limit, so socket-memory backpressure should stop the BR writer before TBF tail-drop.
-If either value changes, retain that relationship and confirm after the experiment that the TBF drop count is zero.
-Its ingress batch of 64 avoids the receive-side cost of one-packet batches.
-Each fast- and slow-path processor ingress queue has 640 slots to absorb short scheduling stalls.
-Its one-packet egress batch and queues of 64 bound the best-effort traffic already dequeued ahead of newly arrived priority packets.
+It requests the host's current 4 MiB maximum receive buffer for every BR socket and for the tester server.
+If these receive queues still overflow, increase `net.core.rmem_max` and both configured receive-buffer values together.
+Its ingress batch of 64 avoids the receive-side cost of one-packet batches; it is not queue storage.
+Each fast- and slow-path processor ingress queue and each priority/best-effort egress queue has 640 slots to absorb short scheduling stalls.

 Every client requires these fields: